mkouhpayeh/code-wiki/docs/ai/intro.md

 The current generation speed of GPT-4 is slightly faster than what a human can read.
 This means that if we stream the response, the user can essentially follow along and doesn't perceive the AI as slow. </br></br>

 As cool as streaming is, it has its disadvantages:
     - It's more complex to implement.
 Instead of simply receiving and displaying a complete response
     - We have to handle partial responses, keep track of the chunks, handle intermediate errors, and so on
     - Requires more bandwidth as every chunk comes with quite a lot of overhead and only one or two useful words worth of content.

 Should we use streaming in your project?
 The answer, as it's pretty much always is, it depends.
     - The model
     - The load on the server

-    - The amount of text you need to generate
+    - he amount of text you need to generate
     - User's expectations or mindset.